Hellothereyoko/Hellothereyoko/README.md

 ###   $${\color{red}📖 EWU \space Projects🖊}$$

-## Most of my repos are projects for university or are some of my endeavors.
+## My repos are a combination of projects for university or my personal projects.
 More of my work is comin' !

 <p> My GitHub primarily reflects my experimentation with new technology, hobby projects, and learning endeavors.
-Please view it as my dedication to research & learning 🧪 rather than a testament of my professional abilities 🦸.</p>
+Please view it as my dedication to research & learning 🧪 rather than a testament of my full professional abilities 🦸.</p>

 </div>